 I loved my mom and always felt we were close, but I never told her the sorts of private things my daughter tells me.
 There was plenty Mom did not know and that I didn’t want her to know.
 I sensed she didn’t really want to know, either, even though she adored me.

-Nothing is more precious to me than the discussions I have with my daughters who are now 25 and 20.
+Nothing is more precious to me than the discussions I have with my daughters who are now 29 and 24.
 I consider their frequent use of me as a sounding board my crowning achievement as a parent (yep, I’m taking full credit for this one).
+My teenage son shares feelings openly with me and I am so grateful.
 After keeping so many secrets from my own mother, this element of our relationship has been a tremendous surprise and immensely flattering.
 Here’s what I believe has made it possible:

 Respectful two-way communication from Day One

 It can feel downright weird to talk in our authentic voice about real things to a baby.
 But if we take this leap of faith, the results are both fascinating and rewarding.
 By verbally engaging with our baby about pertinent issues like, “Do you want me to pick you up now?” while also taking the time to observe and listen to her responses — by relating to our infant as a whole person from the beginning — we soon discover this wonderful truth: Babies can (and will) begin to return the favor by sharing their unique points of view with us.
 This early dialogue can be the cornerstone of a future healthy relationship.

 Empathy, understanding, limits without shaming

 Empathy is essential for children to feel our unconditional love and acceptance.
 Without those elements in place, there isn’t the trust necessary for honesty and sharing.
 Children need to feel safe in the knowledge that we see none of their feelings and desires as wrong, shameful, or beyond our understanding.